Dance and theatre of Laos: Classical dance and theatre

+Most dance dramas depict scenes from the Lao Ramayana known as Phra Lak Phra Ram (ພຣະລັກພຣະຣາມ [pʰāʔ.lāk pʰāʔ.láːm]), the Sadok (ຊາດົກ [sáː dók]), or the Jataka.
+The Ramayana is thought to have been gradually adopted through the Khmers and through Siam, both stemming from the ancient Khmer tradition.
+It was rapidly adapted into a verse format akin to the Buddhist Jataka tales.
+The Lao version bears only a loose resemblance to the original Ramayana.
+In the Lao adaptation, Ravana (referred to as Raphanasuan) plays a more prominent role than the main heroes, Rama or Phra Lam.
+Towards the end of the epic, the magical monkey Hanuman assumes a human form.
+As often seen in the process of localising literary works, Phra Lak Phra Ram is given a distinct Lao flavor by placing it within the Lao setting.
+For instance, the Phra Lak Phra Lam places Ram's birth in the Mekong valley.
+According to the Laotian tradition, Ravana was born in Cambodia, and the monumental battle took place along the banks of the Mekong.
+Other scenes come from legends, historical epics such as Sin Xay, stories from local or Hindu mythology, or adaptations of stories from surrounding nations.
+Lao classical dance has two main forms, khone and lakhone.
+Each is accompanied by Lao classical music.

 Khon (ໂຂນ [kʰǒːn]) is the most stylised of the Lao dance-dramas, with troupes of male and female dancers in elaborate costumes and masks performing very graceful movements demonstrating their great flexibility, and very common dance-drama form for the Phra Lak Phra Ram.
 Each dancer plays a character in the drama, although most of the narration comes from a singing chorus to the side.
 Lakhone (ລະຄອນ [lā.kʰɔ́ːn]) dances are usually only performed by females, but male lakhone dancers are not unknown.
 Instead of each dancer portraying an individual character, such as the Khon dance-dramas, the dancers mimic the scene and events together.
 There is more variety of dance-dramas performed in the Lakhon tradition.
+The music of Phra Lak Phra Lam is performed by an orchestra known as Pinphat in its original Khmer form.
+Musicians undergo extensive oral training for several months to ensure they have a precise understanding of each piece, regardless of its length, and the variations it entails.
+Many musicians are skilled in playing multiple instruments within the ensemble.
+Currently, there is an aid program aimed at transcribing these pieces to preserve this musical tradition for future generations.

 Although lacking in dance, nang taloung or shadow puppets (ໜັງຕະລຸງ [nǎŋ tā.lúŋ]) are an important part of Lao theatrical traditions.
 An adaptation of the traditional Malay wayang shadow puppets, but there are numerous puppeteers instead of one puppet master.
 Shadow puppet plays are based on similar themes and stories as the other classical dramas, but can be accompanied by either classical music or morlam instrumentation.